nekomaruh/tree_view_challenge/README.md

 # tree_view_challenge

+This is a solution for the Tractian Tree View challenge: [Source](https://github.com/tractian/challenges/tree/main/mobile) | [Figma](https://www.figma.com/design/IP50SSLkagXsUNWiZj0PjP/%5BCareers%5D-Flutter-Challenge-v2?node-id=0-1&node-type=canvas&t=1qf8I6oons3D26iJ-0).

 💡Solution (Asset Feature Overview)
 -

 I began by building the core of the app, focused on developing smaller components.
 The Asset feature, however, presented the most significant challenge.
 To handle the data retrieved from API requests, I implemented a **tree structure**.
 Each node in the tree holds information related to either a "Location" or an "Asset."
-[Source](https://github.com/tractian/challenges/tree/main/mobile) | [Figma](https://www.figma.com/design/IP50SSLkagXsUNWiZj0PjP/%5BCareers%5D-Flutter-Challenge-v2?node-id=0-1&node-type=canvas&t=1qf8I6oons3D26iJ-0).

 **Node Structure:**